jekrch/film-club/README.md

 https://criterionclub.org

-A web application for tracking films watched and reviewed by the Criterion Club, a group of four friends who watch Criterion Channel films and discuss them via Zoom.
+A web application for tracking films watched and reviewed by the Criterion Club, a group of friends who watch Criterion Channel films and discuss them via Zoom.

 Users can browse films we've watched, see reviews from each member, and explore our individual profiles.